UKCloud/documentation/articles/email/email-faq.md

 ## Can I arrange for a mailbox usage report?

 Yes, this can be created for you on request.
-You'll need to raise a Service Request in the 'My Calls' section of the UKCloud Portal.
+You'll need to raise a Service Request in the [My Calls](https://portal.ukcloud.com/support/ivanti) section of the UKCloud Portal.

 ## Feedback